walsung/tf-splunk-az/README.md

 heavy forwarder | 1 | cpu 2 ram 2gb | 8000 8089 udp514 hec:8088 | Japan East

-Login username and password for all Splunk instances are `changeme`.
+Login username is `admin` and password for all Splunk instances is `changeme`.
 This can be modified under variables.tf and "login_password".

 ## Pros and Cons about building a test environment in Azure ACI